k12udo/pholder/README.md

 ##usage
 - 'pholder/pholder'
-- 'pholder/pholder --built-in'
+- 'pholder/pholder --server --built-in'
+- 'pholder/pholder --server --built-in localhost:7070'
-- 'pholder/pholder --vagrant'
+- 'pholder/pholder --server --vagrant'

+##note(s)
+Running folder with no arguments will launch the built-in server on localhost:7070

 ##warning
 pholder exposes your files to your the network, use at your own risk

-##todo
-- Implement script edit & export